Dan Burros: Ku Klux Klan (1965)

 After leaving the NRP, Burros became frustrated, feeling that the racist movement was not reaching people or achieving its goals.
 He attributed this to a lack of leadership; he desired a group with many people and a leader.
 In 1965, at the Museum of Modern Art, Burros watched the 1915 film The Birth of a Nation, a propaganda film for the Ku Klux Klan; Burros became preoccupied with the film and the Klan, seeing it as similar to Nazism and the actual organization he desired.
 Initially Burros saw the Klan as a dead movement, which saddened him, but former American Nazi Party member and Klan organizer Roy Frankhouser, with whom he had reconnected after leaving the ANP, recruited him into the United Klans of America.

 Frankhouser invited Burros to a Klan meeting in Bear, Delaware, on July 28.
 Burros was shocked by the number of attendees, which numbered in the thousands.
 He told Frankhouser that this was what they needed, but that he was saddened he could not join them because he was not Christian, as the Klan required.
 Frankhouser asked him if he "liked Christ and everything" and Burros agreed, which Frankhouser said was sufficient.
 Grand Wizard Robert Shelton had previously refused to admit members of the ANP, but since Burros was an ex-member and had Frankhouser to vouch for him, he was allowed to join.
-The Northern realms of the Klan (state level chapters) had less members, and especially devoted initiates into these chapters were promoted quickly.
+The Northern realms of the Klan (state level chapters) had fewer members, and especially devoted initiates into these chapters were promoted quickly.
 Burros became the Grand Dragon (state level leader) of the New York-area Ku Klux Klan almost immediately after he joined, since the Klan needed "intellectual" types and Burros was one of only a few KKK members in the North who were seriously devoted.
 He also became the King Kleagle (a KKK term for head organizer) of New York.
 At this time he worked as a printer for the University Club of New York.